constellation-app/constellation-training/Developer Training/docs/developer_guide.md

 ![](media/image5.png){ width=40% }

 **TIP**: Pressing the F6 key is a shortcut for running your main project.
 When you have multiple projects open, you can specify the main project by right-clicking on it and selecting "Set as Main Project".
 This simply means that NetBeans can make assumptions about what to clean, build, or run when you don't specify otherwise.

-Once Constellation has finished loading, you should be presented with the Constellation Tutorial Page.
+Once Constellation has finished loading, you should be presented with the Constellation Welcome Page.

 ![](media/image6.png)